Antenatal Visit Coverage - One Visit

 (multiple options possible; instruct the data collectors to probe: “Did anyone else check your and your baby’s health?”)

 4) traditional birth assistant

 5) community health volunteers

 Calculate the indicator’s value by dividing the number of respondents whose health was checked by skilled health personnel (doctor, nurse, or midwife) by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.

-3) Disaggregate the data by location (rural/urban; nearby a health facility/far from a health facility), socio-economic characteristics (wealth quintile, education level) and mother’s age.
+4) Disaggregate the data by location (rural/urban; near a health facility/far from a health facility), socio-economic characteristics (wealth quintile, education level) and mother’s age.